brianbraatz/brianbraatz.github.io/content/post/Articles/_new6/Hybrid cloud.md

 ---
-title: My Experience Building a Hybrid On-Prem Cloud App with a Secret API!
+title: Building a Hybrid On-Prem Cloud App with a Secret API!
 description: Examples of mixing cloud and on prem servers
 slug: experience-building-a-hybrid
 date: 2020-01-25